penguinite/nim-fp-suite/README.md

 So in order to use this suite of tools, you should do the following:

 1. Get a VirusTotal API key and create a file named `.vt_key` containing it.
-2. Execute `nimble run rescan` to re-scan every nim binary.
-(The command finishes immediately but waiting for the rescans to finish takes a while.)
+2. (Optional) Execute `nimble run rescan` to re-scan every nim binary.
+(The command finishes immediately but waiting for the rescans to finish takes a while about an hour or two.)
 2. Execute `nimble run fetch` to fetch VirusTotal data
 3. Adjust the `start` and `end` templates to your hearts content.
 (Maybe add your own contact info instead of mine lol)
 4. And then run `nimble run generate` to generate the emails!